luckyluke007/50th-site/founders/pioneer-reunion.md

 #### Help Us Connect

-We currently have over 300 missing email addresses for the pioneer group, to help make this gathering complete, help us by sharing the word with those you know, as well as passing on any contact info for your fellow pioneers that we are missing.
-Below is a list organized first by location (trailer numbers from 1965 and the off campus crew), then by last name.
-Please email any updated email addresses, phone numbers or mailing addresses directly to Katie Linder at [klinder@ucsc.edu](mailto:klinder@ucsc.edu).
+We're missing more than 300 email addresses for the pioneer group.
+To help make this gathering complete, help us by sharing the word with those you know, as well as by passing on any contact info for your fellow pioneers that we're missing.
+Below is a list organized first by location (trailer numbers from 1965 and the off-campus crew), then by last name.
+Please email any updated email addresses, phone numbers, or mailing addresses directly to Katie Linder at [klinder@ucsc.edu](mailto:klinder@ucsc.edu).

 <iframe width="100%" height="400px" style="width:100%; max-height:400px; margin-bottom:1em;" src="https://docs.google.com/spreadsheets/d/1s623B6cEwdkUWzffO7Xu_2YLASD8LnoudTj_VsfiWNw/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>